BlueBrain/placement-algorithm/doc/source/index.rst

 Candidate pool
 --------------

-For each cell position in MVD3 we obtain its `distance` from the "bottom" layer, as well as total `height` along cell :math:`Y`-axis.
+For each cell in MVD3 we obtain its position :math:`y` along its "principal direction" :math:`Y` (for instance, for cortical regions it is the direction towards pia); as well as all layer boundaries along :math:`Y`.
+This gives us cell position `profile`.
+Please refer to :ref:`Atlas <ref-data-atlas>` section for the details where do these numbers come from.

-To reduce computation, we coarsen `distance` and `height`, specifying their `resolution`.
+To reduce computation, we coarsen these profiles, specifying their `resolution`.
 Note there is trade-off between performance and precision; 10 um resolution works fine in practice.

-The coarsened positions are then grouped by (`region`, `mtype`, `etype`, `distance`, `height`), and joined to the morphology database using (`region`, `mtype`, `etype`) as the join key.
+Cells are then grouped by (`region`, `mtype`, `etype`, `profile`), and joined to the morphology database using (`region`, `mtype`, `etype`) as the join key.

-Each (`morphology`, `position`) pair from the resulting `candidate pool` is then given a score using the algorithm described in the detail in the next section.
+Each (`morphology`, `profile`) pair from the resulting `candidate pool` is then given a score using the algorithm described in the detail in the next section.

-Once each (`morphology`, `position`) pair is scored, we group them *by position*.
-Using scores as probability weights, we pick a morphology for every cell from the corresponding position group (sampling with replacement).
-If no morphology gets a positive score at the given position, all the corresponding cell positions are dropped.
+Once each (`morphology`, `profile`) pair is scored, we group them *by profile*.
+Using scores as probability weights, we pick a morphology for every cell from the corresponding profile group (sampling with replacement).
+If no morphology gets a positive score at the given profile, all the corresponding cell positions are dropped.

 The choice of morphologies can be tuned with :math:`\alpha` parameter, which specifies the exponential factor for each score.
 I.e., instead of using score :math:`S` as probability weights, one can use :math:`S^\alpha`.
 Using :math:`\alpha > 1` thus gives more preference to high scorers.